Terms and conditions

 - All prices quoted are for the services, designs and products agreed between us in writing only (Deliverables).
 Where there is a change of scope in the nature or extent of the Deliverables (Change Request), we’ll inform you in advance of any extra costs likely to be incurred.
 Either of us can seek a Change Request at any time, but the Change Request will not have effect unless you and we both agree it; until there is such agreement, the last agreed specification for the Deliverables will continue to apply.

-- For projects with a fixed cost, unless otherwise agreed in writing the Client agrees to pay 50% of the total project cost in the form of a non-refundable upfront payment before any services are provided, and the remaining 50% is to be paid before any workable files are delivered.
+- For projects with a fixed cost, unless an alternative payment schedule is agreed in writing, the Client agrees to pay 50% of the total project cost in the form of a non-refundable upfront payment before any services are provided, and the remaining 50% is to be paid before any workable files are delivered.
 This first 50% payment reflects the fact that once we have accepted your order there can be a large element of initial set-up work and our overheads will be incurred early on with the planning and design stages of a project.

 - Once an order has been accepted by us, you may not cancel it without our prior consent.
 In the event of cancellation by you being accepted by us, all work completed up until the date of acceptance of the cancellation will be charged for on a pro rata basis decided upon by the Business.
 This will represent a fair estimate of the loss (including loss of profit) that we will suffer if the contract is terminated early by you.